yzhao062/pyod/docs/index.rst

 - **Optimized performance with JIT compilation and parallelization**, when the condition allows.
 - **Compatibility with both Python 2 & 3**.
 All implemented algorithms are also **scikit-learn compatible**.

+**Important Notes**:
+PyOD contains some neural network based models, e.g., AutoEncoders, which are implemented in keras.
+To eliminate the dependency on too many packages, PyOD would **NOT** install **keras** and **tensorflow** automatically.
+This would reduce the risk of damaging your local libraries if you have these libs already.
+It is fairly easy to install and an instruction is provided `here <https://github.com/yzhao062/Pyod/issues/19>`_.

 **Key Links**:

 - `View the latest codes on Github <https://github.com/yzhao062/Pyod>`_